Got a couple of mozzarella balls left over, and want to know how and how long you can keep them? How to store fresh mozzarella cheese?

 You should replace that liquid regularly.
 You probably don’t need to do it daily ([F52]) – every other day should be enough.
 So if you saved the liquid the cheese was in, you can use it, but you still need to replace it in a day or two.

 When going this way, you should get a couple of extra days of storage time.

-If a week or so of storage time isn’t enough, freeze that mozzarella cheese instead.
+If a week or so of storage time isn’t enough, you can freeze mozzarella cheese instead.

 How Long Does Fresh Mozzarella Last?